Jave01/hslu/docs/Semester 2/c.md

 fgetpos(fp, &here);
 ```

-For setting the position you can use `seek(FILE *fp, long offset, int origin);` the second offset determines the offset
+For setting the position you can use `fseek(FILE *fp, long offset, int origin);` the second offset determines the offset
 in bytes based on the origin given in the 3rd argument.
 Valid origin values are:

 -   SEEK_SET - beginning of file
 -   SEEK_CUR - current position
 -   SEEK_END - end of file

 ```c title="Example" linenums="1"
 FILE* fp = fopen("file.txt", "w+");